 Understanding the Role of a Production Manager

 A production manager, often referred to as a unit production manager (particularly on union projects, and by the Directors Guild of America), is responsible for managing many of the ins-and-outs of a film production.
 They oversee the budget, the hiring, the shooting schedule, and all the business aspects of a film project.
-Production managers are involved with a film through every stage of production, from pre-production, to principal photography, to post-production.
+Production managers are involved with a film through every stage of production, from pre-production, to budgeting out film insurance, to principal photography, to post-production.

 During each stage of production, the production manager will work closely with the film’s producers (particularly the line producer, who may be the one to initially set the budget), the directors (particularly the first assistant director or 1st AD, who is generally in charge of all the department heads), as well as others involved with the film.
 Typically the production manager is hired by the producer and then reports directly to the line producer.
 On a smaller film production, the positions of production manager and line producer might be consolidated, as many of the duties are similar.